idelchi/devenv/README.md

-# settings
+# devenv

-Common basic settings for linters, formatters, etc.
+This repository serves as a collection of common basic settings for linters, formatters, driven by taskfiles.

-Builds and pushes a Docker image to Docker Hub.
+In addition, it builds and pushes a Docker image to Docker Hub containing all the tools.

-Include as a submodule and initialize your main project's Taskfile & vscode settings with:
+Include as a submodule and copy over the .vscode folder into your main project, amending the paths to the configuration folders used.

-    task -f settings/Taskfile.yml aux:init

-or write your own `Taskfile.yml` using the tasks defined in `settings/taskfiles`

 ## Running the code